Single-use plastic

 Products that cannot yet be substituted by better alternatives are subjected to restrictions on placing on the market in the form of targets for consumption reduction.
 The purpose is to promote innovation and product development of better alternatives.

-In the EU, a number of pictograms have been created that must be placed on certain product groups for them to be placed on the market legally.
+In the EU, a number of standard pictograms in all languages have been created that must be placed on certain product groups for them to be put on the market legally.

 Registration

-Businesses placing tobacco product ilters on the market must register in the producer register.
+Companies putting single-use plastic products or filled single-use plastic products on the Danish market must be registered in a national producer register.
 In Denmark, this register is administered by DPA.
-For existing producers and importers registration must be completed no later than 1 June 2023.
+For existing producers and importers registration must be made no later than 17 December 2024.

 Reporting and payment